kaijia2022/CSE141L_ISA_FZ/README.md

  - Assembler(vs2022)

- - contains assembly and machine codes for the following programs:
+ - contains assembly and machine codes for the following programs (passes all 3 testbenches 100%):

     - Closest and farthest Hamming pairs -- Write a program to find the least and greatest Hamming distances among all pairs of values in an array of 32 two-byte half-words.
 Assume all values are